 You will leave this program understanding the advantages and limitations of benefit-cost analysis, improving your ability to evaluate, interpret, and use the results.

 Understanding Policy Trade-Offs: Are the Benefits Worth the Costs?

 Benefit-cost analysis estimates the positive and negative impacts of a policy, clarifying the trade-offs implicit in the policy decision.
-As COVID-19 rages across the globe, benefit-cost analysis has emphasized the core challenge – determining the extent to which saving lives should take precedent over avoiding severe economic damages.
+As illustrated by the COVID-19 pandemic, the core challenge involves assessing the extent to which saving lives should take precedence over incurring economic damages and other costs.

 Benefit-cost analysis, which is also known as cost-benefit analysis or return on investment analysis, is used in many other contexts to evaluate environmental, health, and safety policies.
 For example, it has played a major role in developing air pollution policies, motor vehicle safety regulations, smoking restrictions, and food safety requirements.
 In each case, benefit-cost analysis addresses the central question: are the benefits provided worth the costs incurred?

 - Understand the fundamental concepts that underlie benefit-cost analysis and its advantages and limitations